-About the Advanced Outpatient Diagnostic Imaging Service
+About Outpatient Ultrasound Imaging

-How to Order a Procedure
+How to Order an Ultrasound

 - If previous imaging studies are available, we request that they be provided to the radiologist to facilitate a complete imaging diagnosis.

-Preparation for Outpatient Imaging
+Preparation for Outpatient Ultrasound

 - Scheduling and Appointment Duration - Ultrasound appointments are generally available every day, usually starting at 9:30 a.m.
 The veterinarian ordering the procedure needs to have recently examined the animal and must indicate on the ordering form that the animal is sufficiently stable to stay in a holding facility for up to 8 hours.
 The Veterinary Teaching Hospital will be glad to provide appointments for less stable patients but not through the outpatient service.
 A typical ultrasound exam takes about 45-60 minutes.

 - Clipping of Hair - To ensure the best ultrasound results possible, we will clip the animal over the area of interest.
 For most abdominal exams, the clipped area will extend from the last few ribs to the brim of the pelvis, and about one third of the way up the side towards the back.
 A larger area may be needed depending on the specific areas being examined and your pet's body shape.